About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

 Classical thermodynamics was founded on strict determinism at the macroscopic level but implicitly assuming sources of randomization among the unspecified microscopic degrees of freedom to which the internal energy is attributed.
 The increasing entropy tendency in isolated systems, as well as the very existence of a stable thermodynamic equilibrium state for such systems, should be associated with the dominance of such a microscopic capability.
-The same reason sustains the different evolutionary criteria derived from the second law, like the tendency to a minimum F(G) free energy in closed subsystems at constant boundary temperature and constant volume (pressure), or the tendency to minimum entropy production in near equilibrium subsystems.
-Statistical mechanics has tried to incorporate equivalent ontological views on its concrete microscopic descriptions, but significant issues concerning ergodicity, rerandomization, and irreversibility remain open \cite{75}.
+The same reason sustains the different evolutionary criteria derived from the second law.
+Statistical mechanics has tried to incorporate equivalent ontological views on its concrete microscopic descriptions, but significant issues concerning ergodicity, rerandomization, and irreversibility remain open \cite{75}, essentially expressing problems of the ways through which a tendency to disorder is tentatively introduced.
 Thermodynamics was developed by dealing with situations lacking any structural evolution but when, on the way to generalization, the consideration of non-autonomous closed systems suitable for describing ideal reversible processes was extended to the peculiar concept of isolated subsystems, the supposedly isolated entire universe was consequently incorporated into the second law domain with all its features, including structural evolution.
-The universalization of the second law ontologically implies the inexorable dominance of the supposed microscopic randomizing capability as the ultimate reason for the evolution of the world.
+The strict universalization of the second law ontologically implies the inexorable dominance of the supposed microscopic randomizing capability as the ultimate reason for the evolution of the world.
 Under this view, it is difficult to imagine structural evolutionary processes independent of such a microscopic tendency to disorder.
 The problem refers to both creative and destructive processes and, while the genesis remains pending of explanation, it is today clear that the deterioration (aging) and the cease of activity of structures exhibiting complex behaviors are rarely attributable to any disorder tendency of their constituents.

 Leaving apart our doubts about the proper foundation of the second law universalization and even considering the thermodynamics ontology tentatively compatible with the temporary development of structural organization in a given subsystem, while a larger one including it is on the way to thermodynamic equilibrium, we find unfeasible that this basis can provide foundation for an explanation of such evolutionary development, as it cannot explain what structural organization is and how it works.
 In summary, we find different kinds of reasons to become skeptical in relation to the possibilities of the thermodynamical approach for explaining the evolutionary traits of the world where we are thinking.